Gaussian-type lower bounds for the density of solutions of SDEs driven by fractional Brownian motions: One-dimensional nonvanishing diffusion coefficient case

-Gathering all the above estimates into \eqref{eq:dcp-pt1-xi1-xi4}, we have thus obtained that
+Gathering all the above estimates into (\ref{eq:dcp-pt1-xi1-xi4}), we have thus obtained that

-The same kind of bound can be deduced for $p_{t}^{2}(x)$ in \eqref{eq:dcp-pt1-pt2}, which gives our global upper bound in \eqref{eq:lowb}.
+The upper bound for $p_{t}^{2}(x)$ [defined in (\ref{eq:dcp-pt1-pt2})] is obtained along the same lines, and we spare the details to the reader.
+Let us just mention that more Malliavin derivatives of $\xi$ and $F(B',a)$ are involved in the computations, and this is where we use both the nondegeneracy and smoothness assumptions on $V$.
+Then taking into account the estimates on $p_{t}^{1}(x)$ and $p_{t}^{2}(x)$ in~(\ref{eq:dcp-pt1-pt2}), we end up with our global upper bound in (\ref{eq:lowb}).

-\textit{Step 2: Lower bound.} Our strategy to obtain the lower bound in \eqref{eq:lowb} is based on the following decomposition:
+\item[\textit{Step 2:}] \textit{Lower bound}.
+Our strategy to obtain the lower bound in (\ref{eq:lowb}) is based on the following decomposition:

 where $c_1$ is a constant to be determined later.
-Observe that the main term will be $\rho_{t}^{2}$, which means that we consider a two point partition of the interval $[0,t]$ and we perform a one-step decomposition of $X_{t}$ (or $Y_{t}$) on $[0,c_{1}t]$ and $[c_{1}t,t]$, as opposed to the general time interval partition in Section \ref{sec:general-low-bound}.
+Observe that the main term will be $\rho_{t}^{2}$, which means that we consider a two-point partition of the interval $[0,t]$, and we perform a one-step decomposition of $X_{t}$ (or $Y_{t}$) on $[0,c_{1}t]$ and $[c_{1}t,t]$, as opposed to the general time interval partition in Section~\ref{sec:general-low-bound}.

-First, we start studying the main term $\rho_t^2$: Note that due to \eqref{eq:volterra-representation}, we have by Girsanov's Theorem
+First, we start studying the main term $\rho_t^2$: Note that due to (\ref{eq:volterra-representation}), we can apply Girsanov's theorem in order to get

 where we have set